 At 4.8 pounds weight, this helmet is a good balance between being light and sturdy.
 The bluetooth integrated into this helmet is also well functional.
 It syncs quickly with your phone, letting you take care of incoming and outcoming calls.
 The bluetooth also lets you hear music out of the embedded speakers in the helmet.

-At a sub-$200 price tag, this helmet is certainly a budget-friendly bluetooth helmet which offers most of the features that a biker can want.
+This helmet is certainly a budget-friendly bluetooth helmet which offers most of the features that a biker can want.

 This HJC bluetooth helmet is comes constructed with durable polycarbonate shell which lets you enjoy light weight and durability in a single model.
 The helmet functions both as close-face and open-face.
 You can switch between the two options at the push of a side button.